The Weakest Tamer Began a Journey to Pick Up Trash: Characters

 Tolto and Malma are Meela's older twin brothers with the Green Gale party.
 They both love sweets.
 Tolto's skills are in defense and swordsmanship with the longsword, while Malma's skills are two-sword combat and water magic.

 Media

 Light novels

 Written by Honobonoru500, the series began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on August 9, 2018.
 It was later acquired by TO Books who began publishing it as a light novel with illustrations by Nama under their TO Bunko light novel imprint on November 9, 2019.
-It has been collected in fourteen volumes as of June 2025.
+It has been collected in seventeen volumes as of July 2026.
 The light novel is licensed in North America by Seven Seas Entertainment.